- Euro-style inside and out

 Space for small items is just adequate.
 Buick provides a wireless charging mat for cell phones, which is handy, but otherwise that space is limited to cupholders and a nicely sized center bin.
 Another open tray would be useful.

 The interior quality is little better than what you get in a mainstream car, which isn't impressive given Buick's role as a premium brand within GM.
 There are some soft-touch materials on the dash and door tops, but the lower areas are hard plastic and Buick hasn't paid attention to the details.
 The way the leather on the seats is stitched together isn't always exact, and there is some untrimmed flash in out-of-the-way areas like cupholders or door pockets.
+Surprisingly, the TourX's interior doesn't look any different.
+We'd like to see unique colors and trim finishers.

 One thing Buick does do well is tune its vehicles for quietness.
 The Regal comes standard with active noise cancellation, extra insulation, and even foam in the tires to damp out road noise.